 Service Learning / Community Engaged Learning Forum

-Student Community Engagement colleagues from across the UK are invited to Nottingham Trent University (NTU) for the Student Community and Engagement Forum on 8 April 2020.
+Student Community Engagement colleagues from across the UK are invited to Nottingham Trent University (NTU) for the Service Learning/ Community Engaged Learning Forum on 6th and 20th May 2020.

 - Download this event to your calendar

-University colleagues from across the UK are invited to Nottingham Trent University (NTU) for the Service Learning/Community Engaged Learning Forum on 8 April 2020.
+Student Community Engagement colleagues from across the UK are invited to Nottingham Trent University (NTU) for the Service Learning/ Community Engaged Learning Forum on 6th and 20th May 2020.
 The forum is facilitated by Trent Institute for Learning & Teaching (TILT) and jointly curated by NTU, King’s College London, University College London and De Montfort University.

-This free event is an opportunity to put the UK on the global map of Service Learning/Community Engaged Learning and for UK experts and scholars to establish the first UK wide network.
+These free events are an opportunity to put the UK on the global map of Service Learning/Community Engaged Learning and for UK experts and scholars to establish the first UK wide network.